opattison/olivermakes/_posts/2017-01-30-fluid-grid.md

 ### Fluidity

-The aspect ratio of images is be maintained at all widths of the grid.
+The aspect ratio of images is maintained at all widths of the grid.
 The images in the grid resize in a fluid manner so that the grid maintains the relationship of the images to each other at any size.
-The grid’s form is static while its contents shift dynamically and harmoniously.
+The grid’s form is static while its contents shift dynamically yet harmoniously.

 ### Constraints

-The relationship between items in the grid is based on constraints that allow for an image of any size to be placed next to another image and automatically resize and reflow.
+The relationship between items in the grid is based on constraints that allow for an image of any size to be placed next to another image, automatically resizing and reflowing based on the size of *both* images.

 ### Robustness